Roy Hodgson: Watford set to appoint former England boss as new head coach on deal until end of season

 Hodgson is set to replace Claudio Ranieri, who was sacked on Monday after three-and-a-half months in charge, with Watford 19th in the table, two points from safety.

+Hodgson is expected to sign a short-term deal until the end of the season, when all parties will assess his future.
+Sky Sports News understands that Hodgson's deal is 'easily extendable'.

-The Englishman, who is on his way to the Hornets to finalise his contract, has been out of work since leaving Crystal Palace at the end of last season.
+The Englishman, who has been out of work since leaving Crystal Palace at the end of last season, arrived at Watford's training ground on Tuesday morning to complete the deal.

-All parties will assess Hodgson's future at Watford at the end of the season.
+Watford's players are due to arrive for training at midday and it is expected that Hodgson will take training if the paperwork is sorted out in time.

 - Watford 0-3 Norwich - Match report and highlights